 Although insurance might be a legal requirement in your state, there are no laws that require you to add other drivers to your policy.
 However, ensuring others are covered if they drive your car will protect you from paying huge out-of-pocket sums if there’s an accident.

-Can I add my teenager who lives at home to my insurance?
+Can I add my teenager who lives at home?

 A teenager at home who hasn’t earned their driver’s license yet and does not own their own vehicle may not be required to be covered by your insurance.
 However, your insurer may raise your rates once the teenager in your home becomes of driving age.